 Use Lots of Outdoor Lights

-For the most eye-striking yard displays, use as many LED light strings as you can afford and safely power.
+For the most eye-striking outdoor Christmas light ideas, use as many LED light strings as you can afford and safely power.
 Decorate everything on your lawn and home that will hold lights.
 Adorn all bushes, trees, banisters, railings, plants, fences, windows, and posts, with many little lights.
 Large, high power lamps aren’t really necessary for achieving an awe-inspiring effect.
 Many smaller lamps creates a more impressive display than fewer but larger units.
 You can never have too many LED lights.
 Based on neighbor comments, the more we placed, the more compliments we got.

 Of course, with lots of lights often comes lots of extension cords.
 Follow our tips for using extension cords safely, to get ideas for best extension cord selection and proper usage.